 At warm outdoor temperatures, the indoor space of a building gains heat from the outdoors; additional heat is not required, and if the heating system is running (even on standby), enough excess heat can be produced to overheat the building, causing discomfort and wasting valuable energy.

-This control shuts off the boiler and system pump when the outdoor temperature is above the WWSD point.
+This control shuts off the boiler(s) and system pump when the outdoor temperature is above the WWSD point.

 As outdoor temperatures get colder, there comes a point where the heat gain turns into heat loss; the heat loss causes the indoor temperature to fall below the comfort level, and the heating system must be turned on to start delivering heat.

-To provide heat to the building, this control turns on the system pump and fires the boiler to deliver heat at the low output required by the Heating Curve near the WWSD point.
-If the outdoor temperature rises above the WWSD point, the control shuts the heating system off again; since the system was operating at a low heat output level, overheating and temperature swings in mild weather are avoided.
+To provide heat to the building, this control turns on the system pump and cycles the boiler(s) to deliver heat at the low output required by the Heating Curve near the WWSD point.

 When the system is operating near the WWSD point and the building is too cold; the WWSD point should be raised.
 When the system is operating near the WWSD point and the building is too warm; the WWSD point should be lowered.

-Shifting the Heating Curve (a) Manually, at the control:
+Shifting the Heating Curve

+(a) Manually, at the control:

-The Occupied and Unoccupied dials on this control can shift the WWSD point up or down from 35 to 105°F (2 to 41°C). (b) Automatically, using room temperature feedback:
+The Occupied and Unoccupied dials on this control can shift the WWSD point up or down from 35 to 105°F (2 to 41°C).

+(b) Automatically, using room temperature feedback:

 In addition to a Supply Sensor and an Outdoor Sensor, this control can use a tekmar RTU, Zone Control or Indoor Sensor to provide room temperature feedback for added comfort and system flexibility.

 The control still calculates a desired supply temperature based on the Heating Curve setting and the outdoor temperature.

-If the air temperature in the room is too cold, the control will shift the heating curve (and WWSD point) up, which raises the supply temperature until the room warms up again.
-If the air temperature in the room is too warm, the control will shift the heating curve (and WWSD point) down, which lowers the supply temperature until the room cools down.
+If the air temperature in the room is too cold, the control will shift the Heating Curve (and WWSD point) up, which raises the supply temperature until the room warms up again.

+If the air temperature in the room is too warm, the control will shift the Heating Curve (and WWSD point) down, which lowers the supply temperature until the room cools down.

 A very cool room temperature can shift the curve far enough up to bring the control out of WWSD at warm outdoor temperatures.
 A very warm room temperature can shift the curve far enough down to put the control into WWSD at cool outdoor temperatures.

+Refer to the tekmar Essays E 001 and E 002 for more detailed information regarding control strategy and integration of control functions.

-Sequence of Operation When the One Stage Boiler & DHW Control 251 is powered-up, the "Power" light will come on and the control will cycle through an automatic test routine described in detail on pages 10 and 11 of this brochure.
+Sequence of Operation

+When the Two Stage Boiler & DHW Control 252 is powered-up, the "Power" light will come on and the control will cycle through an automatic test routine described in detail on pages 10 and 11 of this brochure.
 When the test routine is completed and no errors are detected, the control exits the test routine and enters the operating mode.

-Once in operating mode, the control uses the Outdoor Sensor 070 to continually monitor the outdoor temperature, and either the Sensor 075 or the Universal Sensor 071 to continually monitor the system supply water temperature.
-Indoor temperature can be monitored through the use of; - (a) a tekmar 2k RTU or a tekmar Zone Control (switch selector switch to "Zone Control" position), or; - (b) an Indoor Sensor 074 (switch selector switch to "Indoor Sensor" position).
-While monitoring all of these temperatures, the control recognizes the following temperature conditions and inputs and will respond as described.
-During operation, the lights of the control will indicate operational status as illustrated.
-Heating Operation Unoccupied mode Connect (short circuit) terminals UnO Sw - Com Sen (11 and 12) together.
-The Occupied dial becomes inactive.
-The Unoccupied dial becomes active.
+Once in operating mode, the control uses the Outdoor Sensor 070 to continually monitor the outdoor temperature and the Universal Sensor 071 to continually monitor the system supply water temperature.
+An optional Universal Sensor 071 can be installed to allow the control to monitor a DHW tank temperature.

-Heat Demand signal

-OR

-(a) - switch the Heat Demand switch to the "External (1 & 2)" position, and supply a 24Vac signal to terminals Heat Dem - Heat Dem (1 and 2)

-(b) - switch the Heat Demand switch to the "Permanent" position.
+Indoor temperature can be monitored through the use of;

+(a) - a tekmar Zone Control (switch selector switch to "Zone Control" position), or;

+(b) - an Indoor Sensor 074 or a tekmar 2k RTU (switch selector switch to "Indoor Sensor" position).